mrhp00/Psychological-Talent-Identification-App/README.md

 - New: Built-in timer/alarm in Class View for classroom/quizzes with countdown and audible beep notification.
 - Note: Add `class.sqlite3` to `.gitignore` if you do not want the DB checked into source control.

+### v3.0.0
+- New: Merge Entities tool to combine multiple entity files and remove duplicates
+- New: Visual Keys Editor for creating/editing questions and answer keys (auto-opens if keys.json missing)

 ### v2.2.0
 - Footer now shows total number of entries
 - Search window allows editing and deleting entries directly

 ### v2.1.0
 - New: Remove Duplicates tool to auto-remove duplicate entries
 - Footer shows last modified date in both Gregorian and Shamsi (Persian) calendars